Developers who wish to contribute to Fluids v.3 are encouraged to study the Wishlist below.

 Some of these projects might be suitable for masters or Ph.D. projects for graduate students in computer science, mechanical engineering, or physics.
 I am available to provide suggestions and guidance on implementation, but unfortunately don’t have time to contribute additional code myself right now.

-If you make improvements to Fluids, you are not required to release them.
-However, I welcome and encourage developers to give back to the community by sending any major improvements back for future release.
+I welcome and encourage developers to give back to the community by sending any major improvements back for future release.
 If you implement something on the wishlist, let me know!
 At the very least, I’d like to hear what you’re working on and see or post some visual results in the gallery.